 Increasing your intake of omega 3 fatty acids it is absolutely critical for mitigating chronic inflammation.
 Most people consume a diet that is high in omega 6 fats while being severely deficient in omega 3.
 This puts fatty acids at an imbalance in the body that actually favors inflammatory processes.
 This is because Omega 6 fats are part of the eicosanoid pathway that is responsible for producing inflammatory markers in the body.

 Following an anti-inflammatory diet full of healthy fats and wild-caught fish is a great way to quickly lower inflammation.
 Additionally, you may find it helpful to supplement with a high-quality fish oil in order to favor a healthy omega 3 to omega 6 ratio.
-In terms of down-regulating inflammation quickly, I haven’t found anything as effective as Omega CRP.

 Our bodies use over 3000 enzymes to carry out over 7000 enzymatic processes in the body.
 Many people don’t realize this but enzymes can even help to break down inflammatory molecules such as Tumor Necrosis Factor (TNF), C Reactive Protein (CRP), and Circulating Immune Complex (CIC).

 In many cases of chronic inflammation, these inflammatory molecules are circulating in abundance throughout the body.
 Supplementing with proteolytic enzymes helps to clear these molecules from the body and effectively improve joint health and mobility as well as supporting a healthy immune response.
 Remember, this supplement is not at this time FDA approved to prevent, mitigate, treat or cure any health condition and shouldn’t be confused as such.